-Pre-Professional Program Information
+Pre-Professional Certificate Program

-The Pre-Professional courses are undergraduate courses, but for financial aid purposes, the courses are considered post-baccalaureate courses.
+The Pre-Professional Certificate courses are undergraduate courses, but for financial aid purposes, the courses are considered post-baccalaureate courses.
 Financial aid is available, if you qualify, through the financial aid department.
 If applying for financial aid, be sure to note on the financial aid application that this is a post-baccalaureate program and is required for entrance into a graduate program.
 If you have questions, please contact Financial Aid at 208-282-2756 or by email at firstname.lastname@example.org.
 See Program Costs for detailed tuition information.

 Prior to applying to our online program, please check to see if your state is served.